aniruddh-code-002/Emotion-based-product-recommender-e-commerce/README.md

 # Emotion-based-product-recommender-e-commerce
 An AI powered Full Stack web app that utilizes the gemini API to fetch and testblob python library to recommend products based on how you are feeling

-Link To the video explanation-
+Link To the video explanation- To be added soon in progress

 install all the required libraries listed in requirements.txt file